vitalijhein/propaganda-detection-ai/README.md

 Further, code from a local IDE was copy/pasted without checking it's functionality.
 For example, the scrappy cells can't work, since I copied only the spider, but nothing else.

+Further, I did not have the time to create a meaningful story around the code.
+If you are evaluating my skills because of hiring:
+- I know how to create classes to remove repetitive code, but sometimes it's easier in Notebooks to work with repetitive cells (for debugging reasons). :)
+- I know how to document code. :)
+- I know how to test code. :)

 Thank you for reading this.